The Fatal Wedding

-The Fatal Wedding is a play by Theodore Kremer and a 1911 Australian silent film directed by Raymond Longford based on the melodrama, which he and Lottie Lyell had toured around Australia.
+The Fatal Wedding is a play by Theodore Kremer and a 1911 Australian silent film directed by Raymond Longford based on the melodrama, which he and Lottie Lyell toured around Australia.

 It was Longford's debut feature as director and one of the most popular Australian movies of its day.
 It is considered a lost film.

 Original play

 Theodore Kremer's play appeared on Broadway in 1901 and was popular in England, the US and Australia.

-Mary Pickford had appeared in productions of the play early in her career.
+Mary Pickford appeared in productions of the play early in her career.

 Kremer later wrote a companion play in 1902, For Her Children's Sake.

 The play was the subject of an unsuccessful plagiarism action.

 Synopsis

 An adventuress, Cora Williams is in love with Howard Wilson, even though he is happily married to Mabel, and they have small children.
 Cora gets a man called Curtis to pretend to be in love with Mabel and engineers a situation where Howard walks in on them and gets the wrong impression.
 It works, Howard divorces Mabel and gets custody of their children Jessie and Frankie.
 Mabel winds up abducting them.

 Five years later Cora discovers Mabel living in poverty with the children.
 She tries to poison Mabel and frame Jessie on a charge of theft but is unsuccessful.
 Howard and Mabel eventually reconcile and live with their children.